AbdelouahabMbarki/ansible-k8s-kubeadm/README.md

-# Ansible-based Kubernetes cluster instalation with Kubeadm
+# Ansible-based Kubernetes cluster installation with Kubeadm
 This is a Kubernetes cluster installation using Ansible and Kubeadm .

 ## Quick Start Guide